Visiting Scholars Program

 All serious scholars are eligible for this program.
 Scholars of history and political science pursuing postdoctoral research are especially encouraged to apply.

-Grants range up to $1000 with a $500 limit for graduate students.
+Grants range up to $1000.
 Funding is meant to defray travel costs incurred during a personal visit to the archives, which generally include travel, lodging, and photocopies.
 Funds may not be used to employ proxy researchers.

 In return for accepting support, each grantee is required to include appropriate acknowledgment in any work produced with the assistance of this program and to provide to the Center a copy of each resulting published work.